adoptium/temurin-build/README.md

 ## Where can I find the release status of Eclipse Temurin binaries?

-You want to go to The [Eclipse Adoptium Top Level Project Repo](https://www.github.com/adoptium/adoptium/issues) for release tracking.
+Go to the [Eclipse Adoptium Top Level Project Repo](https://www.github.com/adoptium/adoptium/issues) for release tracking.

 ## TL;DR: I want to build a JDK NOW